josephsamela/colorize-tabs/README.md

 ![edge](images/edge.PNG)

-*Colorize Tabs* is an extension to bring this feature to your favorite browser!
+*Colorize Tabs* is a browser extension that brings this feature to your favorite browser!

 ![firefox](images/firefox.gif)